The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Cloud Functions Gen 2 = Cloud Run

-An important prerequisite here: Cloud Functions 2nd generation is Cloud Run itself.
-In AWS terms, it's not a proprietary runtime like Lambda but rather something closer to Fargate.
-When you deploy with gcloud functions deploy, it's internally deployed as a Cloud Run service.
+An important prerequisite here is that Cloud Functions 2nd generation is Cloud Run itself.
+In AWS terms, it's not a proprietary runtime like Lambda but rather closer to Fargate.
+Deploying with gcloud functions deploy internally deploys as a Cloud Run service.

-# Even though it's a Cloud Function, it shows up as a Cloud Run service
+# It's a Cloud Function, but it shows up as a Cloud Run service

 gcloud run services list --region=asia-northeast1

-# NAME: google-chat-bot ← A Cloud Run service with the same name exists
+# NAME: google-chat-bot ← Exists as a Cloud Run service with the same name

 And Cloud Run has CPU throttling enabled by default.
-This is a mechanism that allocates CPU resources only while processing HTTP requests and reduces the CPU to nearly zero after returning the response.
+This is a mechanism that allocates CPU resources only while processing HTTP requests and reduces the CPU to nearly zero after returning a response.

 Why Does This Affect Background Threads?